 Why you should trust CADR: Air cleaner models are assigned their CADR (Clean Air Delivery Rate) based on the results of rigorous testing conducted by independent laboratories.
 During testing, the air cleaners are exposed to specific quantities of tobacco smoke, dust and pollen.
 After the air cleaner is run for a certain duration, the amount of each pollutant in the air is measured.
 The higher the CADR, the greater its ability to remove that specific pollutant.

 Stay within models tested for the size of the room or rooms in which the air cleaner will be used.
 Choosing one rated for a larger room may use unnecessary energy and generate excess noise.

 In the midst of the coronavirus pandemic, many health-related conversations focus on avoiding the virus.
 It is important to understand that air cleaners are not tested in the AHAM program for the ability to filter and remove viruses.
-However in regards to indoor air quality, approximately 20 percent of people suffer from allergy symptoms, and air cleaners can contribute to your overall health by helping you manage those symptoms.
+However, in regards to indoor air quality, approximately 20 percent of people suffer from allergy symptoms, and air cleaners can contribute to your overall health by helping you manage those symptoms.

 Some allergists regularly recommend that their patients use air cleaners to reduce their allergy symptoms, based on their ability to remove common household pollutants like dust, smoke and pollen and outside pollution particles, known as PM 2.5.
 Dust, smoke, and pollen can trigger symptoms like cough, wheezing and asthma.
 PM 2.5 is a significant enough issue for those with breathing difficulties that it is tracked in air quality reports and monitored by the EPA.
 PM 2.5 is a serious concern in areas affected by wildfire smoke.
 People living in those areas often rely on air cleaners to mitigate the effects of smoke on indoor air during wildfire season.